aarmn-simple/easylogger/README.md

 # easylogger
-easylogger is the most simple way to write your logs . just make a **logs** object , we can handle session counting and count logs and 6 level of importance for logs (0,5).
+easylogger is the most simple way to write your logs . just make a **logs** object , we can handle session counting and count logs and 6 level of importance for logs (0,5). pip install easylogger import easylogger
 ## logs
-the main method just write easylogger.easylogger.logs("your file dest (default is ./log.txt)","your log name","your log details") for example a=easylogger.easylogger.logs("./click.log","clicks log","here we have log of clicks from 2012")
+the main method just write easylogger.easylogger.logs("your file dest (default is ./log.txt)","your log name","your log details") for example a=easylogger.easylogger.logs("./click.log","clicks log","here we have log of clicks from 2012") or from easylogger.easylogger import logs for simplicity
 ## logwrite
 easylogger.easylogger.logs.logwrite is the only function have three parameters title ,message and degree (0,5) for example